 It’s just as important to talk about what’s going to happen after rest time.
 Let’s put an end in sight and make it something pleasant!
 For us that is simply snack time, but it could also be bubbles on the porch, a walk to the park, or a game time with mom.
 After rest time is a great time to bake muffins or cookies.
 At our house, snack time after a rest (3:30!) is staple.
 I offer fruits, nuts, cheese and occasionally a treat like crackers or homemade cookies.

-It always come faster than I want it to, but it’s really important that we keep our word.
+It always come faster than I want it to, but it’s really important that we keep my word.
 When rest time’s over, its time to bake those muffins or go for that walk to the park!
-Keeping our end of the bargain will build more trust and connection every time we follow through.

 It won’t take long until rest time is a normal routine in your home; everyone will look forward to it.
 During the year, we used rest time to as a quiet time to do school while our toddler was napping.
 The girls loved having a house quiet with my full attention.
 Right now during rest time they escape to the basement to listen to audio books and work on their Lego town.